ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

-`_M_find_before_node` is a good building block to have if you'll think about `erase` implementation as we need to remove an element from the singly linked lists, so having previous node, comes in handy.
+`_M_find_before_node` is a good building block to have if you'll think about `erase` implementation as we need to remove an element from the singly linked lists, so having a previous node comes in handy.

-`_M_find_before_node` do mostly what we expect it to do, but have couple of interesting things in the sleeve.
+`_M_find_before_node` does mostly what we expect it to do, but has a couple of interesting things in the sleeve.

-We [locate][23] pointer to the element before the bucket begin.
+We [locate][23] a pointer to the element before the first bucket element.

 ```cpp
   __node_base_ptr __prev_p = _M_buckets[__bkt];